If you’re planning to start a podcast or you’re already running one, you’ve probably quickly realized that not every laptop is cut out for the job.

 1. Seamless with GarageBand (free) and Logic Pro (paid)—both are podcasting staples.

-2. M-series chips offer insane battery life and silent operation (no fan noise!).
+2. M-series chips offer excellent battery life and silent operation (no fan noise!).

 3. Fewer driver issues with audio interfaces.